anfama15/Gland-Segmentation-on-colorectal-histology-images-to-identify-adenocarcinoma/README.md

-In this design project, the complex problem of Gland Segmentation on the dataset provided by Warwick University is analysed and results are evaluated.
-Gland Segmentation is a vital step in diagnosis of adenocarcinoma (prevalent form of cancer that grows in the form of glands).
-For cancerous images gland segmentation becomes even more difficult as the glands lose their boundaries.
+This design project focuses on the complex problem of Gland Segmentation, which is an important step in the diagnosis of adenocarcinoma, a prevalent form of cancer that grows in the form of glands.
+The dataset used in this project is provided by Warwick University, and the objective is to perform Gland Segmentation on colorectal histology images to identify adenocarcinoma.

-Gland Segmentation on colorectal histology images to identify adenocarcinoma.
+The first step of the project involves downloading the dataset from the given link(https://warwick.ac.uk/fac/cross_fac/tia/data/glascontest/download/

-Download the database from the given link ttps://warwick.ac.uk/fac/cross_fac/tia/data/glascontest/download/
+) and implementing a segmentation algorithm in Python to extract the boundary of benign and malignant images.
+This step is crucial, as the glands lose their boundaries in cancerous images, making gland segmentation more difficult.

-1.Segmentation algorithm in Python to extract the boundary of benign and malignant images.
+Next, the project computes the parameters of sensitivity, specificity, and accuracy to evaluate algorithms on test datasets.
+These parameters help to measure the effectiveness of the segmentation algorithm and to determine the accuracy of the results.

-2.Computed parameters of sensitivity, Specificity and Accuracy to evaluate algorithms on test datasets.
+The project then proceeds to use machine learning algorithms to identify whether the image is benign or malignant.
+Features are extracted from the images, and the ML classifier models are trained and run prediction on them.
+The classifier models used in this project are K-NN Classifier, Naïve Bayes Classifier, Decision Tree Classifier, and Random Forest Classifier.

-3.Used ML algorithm to identify whether the image is benign or malignant.
+K-NN Classifier is a non-parametric method that is used to classify objects based on their proximity to other objects.
+Naïve Bayes Classifier is a probabilistic classifier that is based on Bayes' theorem, which assumes that the features are independent of each other.
+Decision Tree Classifier is a tree-based method that is used to classify objects based on a sequence of decisions.
+Random Forest Classifier is an ensemble method that uses multiple decision trees to improve the classification accuracy.

-Extracted features from the images, trained ML classifier models and run prediction on them.
+Finally, the project evaluates the results of the ML classifiers by comparing them using various metrics such as precision, recall, F1-score, and accuracy.
+The comparative analysis helps to determine the optimal ML classifier based on its performance and efficiency.

-The classifier that are used are K-NN Classifier, Naïve Bayes Classifier, Decision Tree Classifier and Random Forest Classifier.
+In summary, this project focuses on Gland Segmentation on colorectal histology images to identify adenocarcinoma.
+It involves implementing a segmentation algorithm, computing evaluation parameters, using machine learning algorithms, and evaluating the results using comparative analysis.
+The project demonstrates the effectiveness of machine learning algorithms in the diagnosis of adenocarcinoma and the importance of gland segmentation in the process.